SOM (architectural firm): Urban design and planning

 Beginning in the 1980s, SOM planned the design and construction of Canary Wharf in London.
-Intended to accommodate a flourishing financial sector and revitalize London's former Docklands, the plan included more than 20 building sites and a host of public spaces and amenities.
-The plan also provided for a robust transportation network including a light rail station that connects to the London Underground.
-The massive scale of the project led to the opening of SOM's London office in 1986.
-The firm's work at Canary Wharf continued into the new millennium, with the completion of Five Canada Square in 2002.
+Intended to accommodate the financial sector and revitalize London's former Docklands, the plan included more than 20 building sites and a host of public spaces and amenities.
+The plan also provided for a larger transportation network including a light rail station that connects to the London Underground.
+The scale of the project led to the opening of SOM's London office in 1986.
+The firm's work at Canary Wharf continued into the 21st century, with the completion of Five Canada Square in 2002.
 In central London, the opportunity to build above rail lines near Liverpool Street Station spurred the construction of Broadgate, a new business district.
 SOM devised the master plan, and over three decades designed several of the site's 14 buildings.
-In order to build high-rise structures atop one of the city's busiest stations and its railyard, SOM's structural engineering team devised a deck over the tracks to allow for various building configurations on top.
+In order to build high-rise structures atop stations and a railyard, SOM's structural engineering team devised a deck over the tracks to allow for various building configurations on top.
 Exchange House, completed in 1990, is a building that acts as a bridge spanning the tracks.
 In 2008, Broadgate Tower, the district's tallest building, was completed.
-SOM also designed public space enhancements for the area.
+SOM designed public space enhancements for the area.

-SOM designed the master plan for Chicago's Millennium Park, which opened in 2004 and has become one of the city's most visited attractions.
-Constructed above bus lanes, parking garages, and a rail yard, Millennium Park can be considered the world's largest roof garden.
+SOM designed the master plan for Chicago's Millennium Park, which opened in 2004.
+It was constructed above bus lanes, parking garages, and a rail yard.
 Below the great lawn, two new levels of parking were built, bus stops were added, and rail stations were renovated and expanded, including Millennium Station.
-The project revitalized a formerly blighted downtown site and marked the completion of Chicago planner Daniel Burnham's 100-year vision for the area.

-In Denver, SOM was commissioned to expand and transform the city's historic Union Station into a major regional hub.
-20 acres of former rail yards have been converted into a transit-oriented urban district that orchestrates light rail, pedestrian, bicycle, and bus routes, as well as commuter and intercity rail.
+In Denver, SOM was commissioned to expand Union Station.
+20 acres of former rail yards were converted into a transit-oriented urban district that orchestrates light rail, pedestrian, bicycle, and bus routes, as well as commuter and intercity rail.
 Completed in 2014, the project has spurred more than $3.5 billion worth of private investment in the surrounding district.